Logo

 UEBA represents one of AI's most sophisticated security applications:

-• Identifying insider threats through unusual access or data movement patterns
+• Identifying insider threats through unusual access to production data, blueprints, or operational systems

 Vulnerability Management and Prioritization